 Ukraine does not recognise dual nationality.
-Australian citizens entering Ukraine with a Ukrainian passport will be treated as Ukrainian citizens by local authorities.
+Australian citizens entering Ukraine on their Ukrainian passport will be treated as Ukrainian citizens by local authorities.
 This may limit the ability of the Australian Government to provide consular assistance to Australian/Ukrainian dual nationals who are arrested or detained.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

-The standard of State medical facilities in Ukraine is generally low and there are frequent shortages of medical supplies.
-English is not widely spoken.
-Private health care services, which are of a better standard, generally require details of insurance or a guarantee of payment before commencing treatment.
+Outside the major cities including Kyiv, Kharkiv, Odessa, and Lviv, the standard of state medical facilities in Ukraine is generally low and there are frequent shortages of medical supplies.
+English is not widely spoken outside major centres, except in private clinics.
+Private health care services are of a better standard, but always require a guarantee of payment before commencing treatment.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities may be necessary.
 Medical evacuation costs would be considerable.

-Travellers requiring medical attention may contact the Australian Embassy in Vienna for a list of medical facilities available in Ukraine (see Where to Get Help below).
+Travellers requiring medical attention may contact the Australian Embassy in Kyiv for a list of medical facilities available in Ukraine (see Where to Get Help below).

 Travel in forested areas brings the risk of exposure to tick-borne encephalitis and other tick-borne diseases.
 Ticks are common from spring to autumn.